flatironinstitute/SlurmUtil/README.md

 # Slurm Utilites: monitoring tools and web interfaces

-This project is to keep monitoring tools and web interfaces for slurm jobs.
+This project is to monitor a slurm cluster and to provide a user interfaces to display the monitoring data.

 ## Monitoring
-Monitoring is achieved by subscribing to MQTT server (mon5.flatironinstitute.org) using Eclipse Phao python client.

-The incoming messages will be
+### Pre-requirement
+On each node of the slurm cluster, a cluster_host_mon.py is running and reporting the monitored data (running processes' user, slurm_job_id, cpu, memory, io ...) to a MQTT server.
+### Monitor Data
+We use Phao Python Client to subscribe to the MQTT server (mon5.flatironinstitute.org) and receive monitored data from it.
+The incoming data will be
 1) parsed and indexed;
-2) saved to local files at ${pData}/${hostname}_sm.p (data file) and ${hostname}_sm.px (index file);
+2) saved to files at ${pData}/${hostname}_sm.p (data file) and ${hostname}_sm.px (index file);
+3) saved to InfluxDB (slurmdb1)
-3) updated to web interface (http://${webserver}:8126/updateSlurmData) to refresh the data
+3) updated to web interface (http://${webserver}:8126/updateSlurmData) to refresh the displayed data

-Considering performance, we save incoming messages in InfluxDB (measurement slurmdb) and retrieve information from the measurement.
+We also use pyslurm to retrieve data from slurm server periodically and save data to InfluxDB.

 ## Web Interface
-Web server is hosted by CherryPy at http://${webserver}:8126/.
-You can see an example of it at http://scclin011:8126/
+Web server is programmed using CherryPy.
+You can see an example of it at http://mon6:8126/

 You can see different user interfaces at
 1) http://${webserver}:8126/,